ayushsingh82/Nexchange/Readme.md

 ## 🤖 How It Works

 1. **Intent Creation**
-   A user signs an intent from their NEAR wallet (e.g., "stake 50 USDC on Solana").
+   A user signs an intent from their NEAR wallet (e.g., "swapping SOL on NEAR to SOL on SOL ").

 2. **AI Optimization**
    The NeXchange AI interprets the intent, finds the best path, and ensures execution safety.